anaisprado/hello-world/about_me.md

 I have had about 16ECTS (STA120 STA121, BIO144) with R. So I feel like my skills are quite good, having worked with a few libraries.

 ## My knowledge about python
-'Pthon' is the language I __prefer__ and have a way deeper understanding of.
+`Pthon` is the language I __prefer__ and have a way deeper understanding of.
 I took Informatics I last semster, which gave me a deep understanding of base python.
 I'd love however to learn how to work with some new libraries, such as pandas.